Betty Boothroyd: Life peerage and later activity

-Boothroyd was awarded an Honorary Doctor of Civil Law (Hon DCL) by the City University London in 1993.
-Boothroyd was chancellor of the Open University from 1994 until October 2006 and donated some of her personal papers to the University's archives.
-In March 1995, she was also awarded an honorary degree from the Open University as Doctor of the University (DUniv).
+Boothroyd was awarded an honorary Doctor of Civil Law (Hon DCL) degree by City University London in 1993.
+She was chancellor of the The Open University from 1994 until October 2006 and donated some of her personal papers to the University's archives.
+In March 1995, she was awarded an honorary degree from The Open University as Doctor of the University (DUniv).
 In 1999 she was made an Honorary Fellow of St Hugh's College, Oxford.
 Two portraits of Boothroyd have been part of the parliamentary art collection since 1994 and 1999, respectively.

-On 15 January 2001, she was created a life peer, taking as her title Baroness Boothroyd of Sandwell in the County of West Midlands.
+On 15 January 2001, she was created a life peer, taking as her title Baroness Boothroyd, of Sandwell in the County of West Midlands.
 Her autobiography was published in the same year.
-In April 2005, she was appointed to the Order of Merit (OM), an honour in the personal gift of the Queen.
+In April 2005, she was appointed a Member of the Order of Merit (OM), an honour in the personal gift of the Queen.

 Boothroyd was made an Honorary Fellow of the Society of Light and Lighting (Hon.
-FSLL) in 2009, and she was an Honorary Fellow of St Hugh's College, Oxford, and St Edmund's College, Cambridge.
-Boothroyd was Patron of the Jo Richardson Community School in Dagenham, East London, as well as being President of NBFA Assisting the Elderly.
-She was also, for a period, Vice President of the Industry and Parliament Trust.
+FSLL) in 2009, and she was an Honorary Fellow of St Hugh's College, Oxford, and of St Edmund's College, Cambridge.
+She was Patron of the Jo Richardson Community School in Dagenham, East London, and President of NBFA Assisting the Elderly.
+She was, for a period, Vice President of the Industry and Parliament Trust.

 In January 2011, Boothroyd posited that Deputy Prime Minister Nick Clegg's plans for some members of the upper house to be directly elected could leave Britain in constitutional disarray: "It is wantonly destructive.
 It is destruction that hasn't been thought through properly."
-Boothroyd said she was concerned that an elected Lords would rival the Commons, risking power-struggles between the two.
+She was concerned that an elected Lords would rival the Commons, risking power-struggles between the two.

 Personal life and death

-Boothroyd never married nor had any children.
-Boothroyd took up paragliding while on holiday in Cyprus in her 60s.
+Boothroyd neither married nor had children.
+She took up paragliding while on holiday in Cyprus in her 60s.
 She described the hobby as both "lovely and peaceful" and "exhilarating".
 In April 1995, whilst on holiday in Morocco, Boothroyd became trapped in the Atlas Mountains in the country's biggest storm in 20 years.
-Her vehicle was immobilised by a landslide; she and a group of hikers walked through mud and rubble for nine hours, looking for help.
-They were eventually rescued.
+Her vehicle was immobilised by a landslide; she and a group of hikers walked through mud and rubble for nine hours before they were rescued.
+She is the sitter in eleven portraits at the National Portrait Gallery.